pulp-platform/FlooNoC/README.md

 <img src="docs/img/pulp_logo_icon.svg" alt="Logo" width="100" align="right">
 </a>

 This repository provides modules for the FlooNoC, a Network-on-Chip (NoC) which is part of the [PULP (Parallel Ultra-Low Power) Platform](https://pulp-platform.org/).
 The repository includes Network Interface IPs (named chimneys), Routers and further NoC components to build a complete NoC.
 FlooNoC mainly supports [AXI4+ATOPs](https://github.com/pulp-platform/axi/tree/master), but can be easily extended to other On-Chip protocols.
 Arbitrary topologies are supported with several routing algorithms.
-FlooNoC is designed to be scalable and modular, and can be easily extended with new components. <br><br>
+FlooNoC is designed to be scalable and modular, and can be easily extended with new components.
+Additionally, FlooNoC provides a generation framework for creating customized NoC configurations.

 <div align="center">